saghul/aiouv/NOTES.rst

 Tulip enforces certain order of execution by design, which doesn't really match the order in which pyuv would execute the given callbacks.
-The solution is to use a single Check handle (which gets executed every loop iteration, after polling for io) which processes the ready callbacks queue.
-Other handles just append to this queue, and there is a single place where the queue is processed: the check handle.
+The solution is to use a single Idle handle (which gets executed every loop iteration, when there are pending callbacks) which processes the ready callbacks queue.
+Other handles just append to this queue, and there is a single place where the queue is processed: the idle handle.
 Thus order is preserved.

 Stop
 ====

 Loop stop is always executed at the begining of the next event loop iteration.
 Calling stop will also prevent the loop from blocking for io on that iteration.
+If any callback raises an exception, the loop is stopped.

 Close
 =====